 - Students have the opportunity to earn a full-ride scholarship to study at one of 24 German universities.

 Put Your Degree to Work

-Germany’s tradition of leadership in science, technology and world-renowned contributions to the arts, as well as close political and economic ties with the United States, generates a high demand for professionals with German language skills in the following careers: computer science and engineering, cultural resource management and arts administration, foreign service, government, international management and marketing, journalism, teaching, tourism/hospitality, and translation/interpretation.
+Employers need professionals who can communicate in more than one language and understand diverse peoples and cultures.
+Germany's long tradition of leadership in science, technology and contributions to the arts, as well as close political and economic ties with the U.S., generates a high demand for professionals with German language skills.
+Those who develop those skills are highly sought after in fields such as computer science and engineering; cultural resource management and arts administration; foreign service; government; international management and marketing; journalism; teaching; tourism/hospitality; and translating/interpreting.

 U.S. Bureau of Labor Statistics sample data